 Consider the numbers: Moderate to severe HVD disease is prevalent in 2.5 percent of the overall population.
 For patients 65 or older, the percentage jumps to 8 percent and for those 75 years and older, 13 percent of the population has HVD.

-Walinsky, who works at the UCHealth Heart and Vascular Center – Memorial Hospital Central, said 250,000 patients in the U.S. carry severe symptomatic aortic valve stenosis, or the narrowing of the aortic heart valve.
+Walinsky, who works at the UCHealth Heart Clinic – Memorial Hospital Central, said 250,000 patients in the U.S. carry severe symptomatic aortic valve stenosis, or the narrowing of the aortic heart valve.
 Only one third of those patients will be fortunate enough to have heart valve replacement surgery leaving 180,000 people untreated.

 In two years, 90,000 of those patients – 50 percent – will be dead of HVD, when nearly all of them could have been saved by surgery.
 By comparison, the risk of dying from HVD is far greater than the risk of dying from breast cancer, he said.